-- Reading assignment - students are required to complete reading assignments before the module 3 session.

-- Group Discussions - During the session, group discussions will be provided, and students are actively engaged in responding to the discussion topic.
+- a) Reading assignment students are required to complete reading assignments before the module three session. - b) Group Discussions During the session, group discussions will be provided, and students are actively engaged in responding to the discussion topic.

 Based on the reading articles, students will provide feedback and reflections on each article.

-Class Lecture - Students are required to attend the online synchronous session(s) and actively participate in the lecture in response to various session activities.

-- Exploring AT-related websites - students will explore various websites for their future reference to work on the AT implementation.
+- c) Class Lecture Students are required to attend the online synchronous session(s) and actively participate in the lecture in response to various session activities. - d) Exploring AT-related websites students will explore various websites for their future reference to work on the AT implementation.